ashutoshmjain/gita/src/mathuraChap01.md

 `Vaśiṣṭha` was called `Bramh-rishi` because he first understood this natural phenomenon and applied it to knowledge storage beyond evolutionary mechanism.
 In a way, he discovered the first "battery" for storing knowledge - to target it for a "purpose" in accelerated fashion.
 He distributed important discoveries among his disciples and had them remember fine details through daily recital - to perpetuate the knowledge externally from one generation to the next.
 Most importantly, he saw this ability as a kind grace, as if he inherited it from all-pervading `Bramh`.

 He was aware he was changing the core protocol [^protocol] of nature.
 Instead of letting knowledge evolve, he was focusing it in a specific direction.
 Though he deemed it in line with nature because ultimately natural evolution was also a mechanism for growth of consciousness.
 In essence, his path was in line with `Bramh`.
 And he chose this path with humility.
 However, attack on the congregation raised the doubt in his mind - Is this path correct ?
 Is altering the nature righteous or not?
+A question that may haunt modern architects of artificial intelligence.
+Even the modern scientists - be it particle physics of genomics can't push this question under the rug.

 He got the answer only when multiple suicide attempts were rejected.
 In a way "God" himself paved his path.
+Over time, `Bramhrishi` put this attack behind him.
+He rebuilt the congregation ground up and brought his focus to newborn `Parasara`.

+---

 Such a gory attack on the keeper of the primitive knowledge would obviously beg two questions — Why and When !

----
+Why would anyone have a problem with someone trying to build a new civilization for greater good.
+Against the very first architect of external store of knowledge !

 As far as the ‘why’ is concerned — there is a good answer.
 The congregation was rich.
 The legend says `Bramh-rishi` had a magical cow (`Kaam Dhenu`) that gave him everything he asked for — on demand.
 The obvious truth is, magical cow was the ‘Knowledge’.
 Knowledge attracts wealth — be it Apple, or be it Google of our times, or the `Ashramas` of the past, the source of wealth has always been the accumulated knowledge. `Vaśiṣṭha's Ashram` was by far the biggest research institute of that time.
 They were the keepers of inheritance from `Bramh`.
 Many jealous eyes were set on the plush ‘wealth and peace’ of the congregation — material as well as intellectual.